y2a4j/BTree/README.md

 # BTree

 B-Tree data structure implemented in c++.
+This is for school research.
+It is not yet complete and has some bugs.